VincentToups/digital-ocean-datascience/data-science-basics.md

-Despite the fact that the university provides infrastructure for us to run docker containers and the fact that my own students all have laptops of one sort or another, almost everyone struggles with their infrastructure.
+Despite the fact that the university provides infrastructure for us to run docker containers and the fact that my own students all have laptops of one sort or another, almost everyone struggles with getting their environment going.
 Getting Docker running on Windows is a common problem and this year, with the introduction of Apple Silicon, getting a development environment going on a Mac has proven difficult for many students as well.

 And even if all those technical hurdles are lept, students may